We may be burdened with many problems—whether we are Christians or not—yet there is a perfect solution for every problem.

 There is social love, friendship love, romantic love, and family love in this world.

-But remember — when you die, all these forms of love fade away and die with you.
+But remember—when we die, all these forms of love fade away.

-The only love that goes with you is Calvary’s love.
+The only love that remains is Calvary’s love.

 Do you have Calvary’s love?